Mikkel-ao/Torsdagsopgaver-2-functions-and-objects/README.md

 - 3.b Create a new tab called "Teacher" and another one called "Student".
 You should now see three new files in your sketch folder, called Datamatik.pde, Teacher.pde and Student.pde.

-- 3.c In the Student tab, declare the class "Student" and add 4 global variables: "name", "age", "isFemale", "datamatikerTeam" using appropriate data types for each.
+- 3.c In the Student tab, declare the class "Student" and add 4 instance variables: "name", "age", "isFemale", "datamatikerTeam" using appropriate data types for each.

-- 3.d In the Student class, add a constructor that takes in 4 parameters with the names "tmpName", "tmpAge", "tmpIsFemale", "tmpDatamatikerTeam" with the same data types used for global variables in 3.c
+- 3.d In the Student class, add a constructor that takes in 4 parameters with the names "tmpName", "tmpAge", "tmpIsFemale", "tmpDatamatikerTeam" with the same data types used for instance variables in 3.c

-- 3.e In the constructor, assign the values of the parameters to the global variables created in 3.c.
+- 3.e In the constructor, assign the values of the parameters to the instance variables created in 3.c.

-- 3.f In the Teacher tab, declare the class "Teacher" and add 3 global variables: "name", "age", "isFemale", using appropriate data types for each.
+- 3.f In the Teacher tab, declare the class "Teacher" and add 3 instance variables: "name", "age", "isFemale", using appropriate data types for each.

 - 3.g In the Teacher class, add a constructor that takes in 3 parameters with the names "tmpName", "tmpAge", "tmpIsFemale" with the same datatypes used in 3.f